These unique campgrounds are the perfect option when you want to get out in nature with some modern conveniences included

 Ocean Lakes Family Campground (Myrtle Beach, SC)

 A mile of soft sand welcomes you to this campground in Myrtle Beach, SC.
-Choose from oceanfront, lakeside and shaded campsites.
-All campsites have access to playgrounds, a family fun center with mini golf, cafes, tube slide, lazy river and more.
+Choose from oceanfront, lakeside, and shaded campsites.
+All campsites have access to playgrounds, a family fun center with mini golf, cafes, a tube slide, a lazy river, and more.

 Enota Mountain Retreat (Hiawassee, GA)